Go to Reviews.org AU Edition

 - Go to your Google account.

-- In the navigation panel on your left, select Data and Personalization.
+- In the navigation panel on your left, select Data & privacy.

 How do I delete my location history?

 Whether you like it or not, Google collects information on every search you make, all the videos you watch on YouTube, and all the data you enter and use on Google Maps.2 Yep it’s true, Google even keeps track of your location history.
-You can actually delete this by going to your Google account, clicking on the Data and Personalization and selecting Location History.
+You can actually delete this by going to your Google account, clicking on the Data & Privacy and selecting Location History.

 You can turn off the setting that allows Google to track data on your location, or you can set up the Auto Delete option so your information always deletes from your history after so many months.